 With regards to VAT registration, you do not need to register with HMRC if your business will only deal with VAT-exempt products or services.
 However, if your business will provide both VAT-exempt and taxable items, you can register for VAT voluntarily; this is essential if the total value of the taxable goods exceeds the VAT-taxable turnover threshold.

 What is the VAT taxable turnover threshold?

-Anything that is sold that isn’t exempt from tax must be totaled up to form the VAT taxable turnover.
-This is what should be reported to HMRC if it exceeds what is known as the registration threshold within a rolling 12 month period.
-This doesn’t necessarily mean the tax year – it can be any 12 month period.
+Anything that is sold that isn’t exempt from tax must be totalled up to form the VAT-taxable turnover.
+This is what should be reported to HMRC if it exceeds what is known as the registration threshold within a rolling 12-month period.
+This doesn’t necessarily mean the tax year – it can be any 12-month period.

 In order to calculate whether you have exceeded this threshold, simply total up the following:

 - All goods which have been hired or loaned to customers

 - Business goods which are used for personal reasons